Read on to find out what experts, CEOs and market participants had to say about the 2019 manganese outlook.

 American Manganese’s Reaugh is also optimistic about the future of the sector into the new year and beyond.

 “I expect 2019 to be a banner year,” said Reaugh.
-“We were talking to several battery companies about our technology, and I’m sure that once the patents and the results are to come off the pile-up plant, that interest could turn into joint ventures.”
+“We were talking to several battery companies about our technology, and I’m sure that once the patents and the results are to come off the pilot plant, that interest could turn into joint ventures.”

 The manganese recycler sees the possibilities for the sector to rapidly advance through the growth of the electric and hybrid vehicle market.